CaiYiLiang/Hello-World-Polkadot/Identity-On-Polkadot-Dev-challenge/README.md

 ##### [BEGINNER CHALLENGES] Set An Identity On Kusama Or Polkadot's Development Version

 - Run a local version of Polkadot.
-- Register a test account’s identity with alias email address.
+- Register an account’s identity with email address and website.

 ##### Screen
 1.